thinkinglabs/the-100percent-code-coverage-fallacy/README.md

 This repo show cases a system with 100% test coverage (as you can see from the coverage badge) using tests that say nothing useful.
 In fact it makes use of [Assertion Free Testing](https://martinfowler.com/bliki/AssertionFreeTesting.html).

 The system is an implementation of the [FizzBuzz Kata](http://codingdojo.org/kata/FizzBuzz/).
 It was grown using TDD.
 Once fully implemented, I removed all assertions (see [FizzBuzzTest](./src/test/java/io/thinkinglabs/FizzBuzzTest.java)).
 The system has still 100% test coverage.
-But when running mutation tests the test coverage drops to 0%.
+But when running mutation tests none of the mutations gets killed, so resulting in 0% usefulness of the tests.

 ## Test Coverage report
 The test coverage is measured using [JaCoCo](http://www.eclemma.org/jacoco/).